Rahat

 const items = [1, 2, 3, 4]const sum = items.reduce((accumulator, currentValue) => {return accumulator += currentValue}, 0)

-💡 When you are using reduce you need to return the accumulator (a value that is returned by the reduce method) in each iteration and you need to init this accumulator (in the example above we init the accumulator to 0)!
+you need to return the accumulator (a value that is returned by the reduce method) in each iteration and you need to init this accumulator (in the example above we init the accumulator to 0

 When to use it?